-- (93) From 1 Shrawan 2080 until Ashad-End 2084, the policy reserves of life insurance obligations shall be calculated as a weighted average of the two following rates: - 1.
+- (93) Previous authorization of the Authority, from 1 Shrawan 2080 until Ashad-End 2084, the policy reserves of life insurance obligations may be calculated as a weighted average of the two following rates: - 1.
 The policy reserves calculated according to the rules set out in point (10) of Annexure II and its developing rules, - 2.
 The policy reserves calculated applying a flat interest rate calculated as the minimum of 6% and the actual yield on life fund, as set out in the Valuation Directive 2077. - (94) The weight of the policy provisions of point 93 (1) shall linearly increase on annual basis from 0.7 in Ashad-End 2081 till 1.0 in Ashad-End 2084, while the weight of the policy provisions of point 93 (2) shall linearly decrease on annual basis from 0.3 in Ashad-End 2081 till nil in Ashad-End 2084. - (95) The transition process shall be carried out separately for each of the three buckets set out in point (10) of Annexure II, without allowance of netting among buckets or any other form of offsetting among different buckets. - (96) Life insurers are authorized to apply swifter transition weights.
-Once applied a higher transition speed, the insurer cannot reverse the acceleration of the transition process or keep in stand by that transition. - (97) The weights referred in point (94) will be applicable for non-life claim reserves for non-life insurers.
+Once applied a higher transition speed, the insurer cannot reverse the acceleration of the transition process or keep in stand by that transition. - (97) The weights and deadlines referred in points (93) and (94) will be applicable for non-life claim reserves for non-life insurers, subject to previous authorization of the Authority.